 RefWorks is a reference manager, like EndNote, Zotero, Citavi, Mendeley and others.
 These programs are useful for, among others:

 Why use RefWorks?

 Some benefits of RefWorks are:

-Please note: RefWorks is a tool: you have to remain critical and check the results, the literature list and/or references in the text, yourself!
+Please note: All reference managers are tools: remain critical and double-check the results, reference list, and/or references in the text!

-Please note: Don't upgrade when you have a deadline for your paper, thesis or article - you need some time to get used to New RefWorks when you are used to Legacy RefWorks.
-Also: documents created with Write-N-Cite in Legacy RefWorks are not compatible with New RefWorks.
+Please note: Don't upgrade when you have a deadline for your paper, thesis or article - you need some time to get used to ProQuest RefWorks when you are used to Legacy RefWorks.
+Also: documents created with Write-N-Cite in Legacy RefWorks are not compatible with ProQuest RefWorks.
 You can keep using the same version of Write-N-Cite, but you cannot continue to work on existing documents created in Legacy RefWorks.
-You can upgrade documents created in Legacy RefWorks to be compatible with New RefWorks.
+You can upgrade documents created in Legacy RefWorks to be compatible with ProQuest RefWorks.
 Always save a copy of your document before upgrading it!

-To move your references from Legacy RefWorks to New RefWorks:
+To move your references from Legacy RefWorks to ProQuest RefWorks:

 Undergraduates, pre-masters, master students and research master students.